about uscontact us guides index dealer directory home

 back to index

-symbols on platesnumber plate symbols
+number plate symbols

-These are appearing because the dealers for some car makes have been directed to automatically fit them to new cars.
-It's also being said by some dealers and car accessory stores that having this style of plate means you don't have to slap a 'GB' sticker on your car if you take it abroad.
-But this isn't completely accurate.
+These are appearing because some dealers are encouraging their customers to have them fitted to their new cars at extra cost by claiming that having this style of plate means you don't have to slap an ugly 'GB' sticker on your car if you take it abroad.

 plate with union flag symbol